Spagestic/DSE101/README.md

 2.  the slider buttons' arrows have disappeared.

-3. the navigation bar becomes large when the page is switched to light theme.
+3.  the navigation covers part of the content on pages.